 At 7pm on the third Friday of each month throughout the academic school year (except December), we host an evening of history.
-The “Third Fridays” series is held in the event space at CvilleCoffee on McIntire Road in downtown Charlottesville.
+The “Third Fridays” series is held at CitySpace on Charlottesville’s Downtown Mall (second floor of the Market Street Parking Garage).
 Like all events in our Speakers Series, these evenings are entirely free and open to all.
 No tickets or reservations are required.
-Free parking is available.
-Coffee, wines, and a selection of food items will be available for purchase from CvilleCoffee.
 Seating is limited so please arrive early.
 Check out the schedule listing below for the confirmed 2018-2019 Third Fridays line-up.
 For the latest updates please check out our Calendar, read the Blog, and follow us on Facebook.
 The Third Fridays series is sponsored by Ting!

 <strong>September 2018</strong> <br>Historic African-American Portraits

 September 21, 7pm.
 University of Virginia scholar, photographer and artist John Mason will explore the captivating turn-of-the-20th century portraits of African-American men, women and children here in Charlottesville by photographer Rufus Holsinger.
 He will share a number of archival photos and discuss what we can learn from them today.